PatrickBaus/pyAsyncPrologixGpib/README.md

         version = await gpib_device.version()
         print("Controller version: ", version)
     except (ConnectionError, ConnectionRefusedError):
         print("Could not connect to remote target.
-Connection refused.
 Is the device connected?")
     finally:
         # Disconnect from the GPIB controller.
-We may safely call diconnect() on a non-connected gpib device, that
+We may safely call diconnect() on a non-connected gpib device
-        # means in case of a connection error
+        # in case of a connection error
         await gpib_device.disconnect()

 asyncio.run(main())